LegoDAO/mvp/README.md

 At the moment we have:

+- A Proof of Concept implementation of a Lego DAO, which contains of a generic ERC20Snapshot token, a fork of Compounds GovernorBravo contract, and a Gnosis Safe instance, that interact in a coherent way.
 - A fork of [Compound's GovernorBravo contracts](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/)  contract that
   1. is adapted to queue transactions into a Gnosis Safe for execution (rather than the native Timelock functionality)
   2. can read Voting power from any ERC20 token that either implements the  [MiniMe](https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol) interface or OpenZeppelin's [ERC20Snapshot](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20#ERC20Snapshot)